 Let's consider three approaches to a common household request.....

---"Please clean up in here."
+---Approach 1: "Please clean up in here."

---"Please wash the dishes, dry them with the red towel, and then put them in the cabinet over the refrigerator.
+---Approach 2: "Please wash the dishes, dry them with the red towel, and then put them in the cabinet over the refrigerator.
 Please do it within the next ten minutes."

 Some people will feel comfortable with "please clean up in here".
 Through their experience or by intuition they understand what you mean.
 They would find the second sentence annoying and feel that you are nagging them or speaking to them in a condescending manner.

---"Please wash, dry, and put away the dishes as soon as possible"
+---Approach 3 :"Please wash, dry, and put away the dishes as soon as possible"

-Misunderstandings are often a result of using abstract language when specific language is called for.
+Misunderstandings are often a result of using abstract language (the first approach above) when specific language is called for (the second approach above).
 After all, "please clean up in here" could mean doing the dishes, sweeping the floor, straightening up the shelves, or wiping off the counters--or all of the above!